Architecture of Penang: Colonial style

-Fort Cornwallis, built by Francis Light as a defensive measure when he first gained possession of Penang island, is the oldest British structure in Penang.
+Fort Cornwallis, built by Francis Light as a defensive measure when he first gained possession of Penang island, is the oldest British structure in Penang, and indeed anywhere in Malaysia.
 Located where the Esplanade now stands and where he first landed on the island, it was originally built of wood and was subsequently replaced by brick.

 The architecture of the Suffolk House is of the Anglo-Indian Garden House style, commonly found in British India.
 It sits upon land once owned by Light as his pepper estate whereupon light built a humble timber and attap garden house, noted in letters from visiting friends.
 The current colonnaded Euro-Indian Georgian building was thought to have been built by W. E. Phillips following his purchase of the land from Light's former partner Scott.
 Nestled on the bank of the Ayer Itam River, the building was used by Governor Bannerman—Phillip's father-in-law—amongst other Governors of Penang and also the Governors of the Straits Settlements.
 It was occupied by the Imperial Japanese administration during the Second World War.
 Later, it was utilised by the Methodist Boys' School which was built next to the house.
-Today, having weathered years of neglect, it is being meticulously restored with the help of researchers from the United Kingdom, Malaysia and Australia.
+Having weathered years of neglect, it has been meticulously restored with the help of researchers from the United Kingdom, Malaysia and Australia, and now operates as an upscale restaurant.

 Other distinguished buildings from the colonial period include the City Hall, the Town Hall, the Eastern and Oriental Hotel (Penang's first grand hotel, older than its Singaporean sister the Raffles Hotel by two years), the Mansion, the Garage, the Standard Chartered Bank building, the HSBC building, the Southern Bank building, the Uplands International School building, as well as the great trading houses of Weld Quay.
 Many of these render the eclectic architectural styles of the Victorian and Georgian eras as well as Art Deco and Anglo-Indian.